by Tony Vidler

 The exception is when they are choosing to compete on price.

 When advisers have an authentic offer based upon price, such as guaranteed cheapest insurance, or lowest cost investment fund then traditional advertising appears to have some impact.
-An authentic offer based upon price does have its catch however: it is a product sale.
+An authentic offer based upon price does have its catch however: it is a transaction based upon a product sale.
 It is not selling the adviser or the value of advice.
-However, if someone’s business model is one based upon moving product to consumers, then there appears to still be some merit in traditional advertising.
+It is not selling the continued relationship or future benefits that an adviser might be able to deliver.
+It is getting someone something that they think they want now, and offering it at what they perceive as the best price.
+Highly transactional in other words.
+But that is ok if your business model business model is based upon moving productsa in volume to consumers.
+In that case then there certainly appears to still be some merit in traditional advertising methods.

-It is possible of course that there is still merit in those methods because the transactional price-driven consumers who purchase an insurance policy or superannuation plan on the basis of an unsolicited direct mail piece are the same people who have three miracle ab-maker machines under the bed, and 17 sets of free steak knives that came with various vacuum cleaners, blenders, and “massagers” via the infomercial channel.
+It is possible of course that there is still merit in those methods because the transactional price-driven consumers who purchase an insurance policy or retirement plan on the basis of an unsolicited direct mail piece or advert in the paper are the same people who have three miracle ab-maker machines under the bed, and 17 sets of free steak knives that came with various vacuum cleaners, blenders, and “massagers” via the infomercial channel.

 Perhaps this type of advertising attracts the consumers who will buy anything just because it seemed like a good deal – whether it was something they needed or not.
-Hardly the ideal advice client I wouldn’t have thought.
+More significantly though, I suspect the majority of the consumers who are moved to purchase a product on price will just as quickly move on to another vendor and another product when they perceive a price advantage to themselves.
+So I think the transactional customers will by and large remain transactional – easy come, easy go.

-However, I am increasingly seeing advisers who are generating successful enquiries that convert into good clients paying fees from different types of advertising.
-As strange as it may sound, advisers are picking up clients from Facebook and LinkedIn advertising.
-They are generating enquiries from blogs and websites.
-And they are definitely getting leads and enquiries of substance via local search.
+However, I am increasingly seeing advisers who are generating successful enquiries that convert into good clients paying fees from digital of advertising tactics.
+Advisers are definitely picking up clients from Facebook and LinkedIn advertising, and generating enquiries from blogs and websites.
+And they are definitely getting leads and enquiries of substance via local search and Google advertising.

-So what do these newer advertising methods do, or have, which is different to the direct mail in the letterbox?
+So what do these newer advertising methods do, or have, which is different to the the old direct mail in the letterbox?

 There are a number of things of course, but the most relevant ones I believe are: